 Our cancellation policy is as follows:

-We are able to administer medication your dog may have at no extra cost.
+We are able to administer medication/supplements/ointments to your dog.
 Trained staff members are assigned to give medications throughout the day to ensure it is given at the needed times.
 Please bring the necessary items for us to administer the medications (examples: cheese, peanut butter, pill pockets, deli meats or bread).
-Medications are given during the following times unless it needs to be given at a different time:
+Medications are given during the following times, though we are able to be flexible if necessary:

 • Morning Meds: 6:00 am to 6:30 am

 •Mid-day Meds: 11:30 am to 12:00 pm

 Pill pockets are available for purchase just ask a staff member at drop off.
 You may also have a friend or relative drop off anything you might need.
 Our staff members are trained on how to pill a dog in case they will not take their medication or you don't have anything with you for administration.